Key signature: Relationship between key and signature

 The Toccata and Fugue in D minor, BWV 538 by Bach has a key signature with no sharps or flats, indicating that it may be in D, in Dorian mode, but the B♭s indicated with accidentals make the music in D minor.

 Additional terminology

 Keys which are associated with the same key signature are called relative keys.

+The note one step above the tonic is called the supertonic.

 When musical modes, such as Lydian or Dorian, are written using key signatures, they are called transposed modes.

 Use in other traditions

 Key signatures are also used in music that does not come from the Western common practice period.
 This includes folk music, non-Western music, and Western music from before or after the common practice period.

 Klezmer music uses scales other than diatonic major or minor, such as Phrygian dominant scale.
 Because of the limitations of the Great Highland Bagpipe scale, key signatures are often omitted from written pipe music, which otherwise would be written with two sharps, F♯ and C♯.
 (The pipes are incapable of playing F♮ and C♮ so the sharps are not notated.)
 20th century composers such as Bartók and Rzewski (see below) experimented with non-diatonic key signatures.